 These distributions of Kubernetes require less memory and resources than running a full Kubernetes cluster.

 EKS Workshop is a free, self-paced training course from AWS.
-And it is very thorough indeed.
-If you love diving into the Terminal, this is the tutorial for you.
+If you love diving into a terminal, this is the tutorial for you.

 In this course, you create a Kubernetes cluster in AWS, which costs money.
 (EKS is not included in Amazon’s Free Tier.)
-So make sure someone else is paying, preferably your boss, or shut down your cluster at the end of the day.
+So make sure someone else is paying the bill – preferably your boss! – or delete your cluster at the end of the day.
+I can’t stress this enough!
 If you leave your cluster on for even just a few days, you could end up spending much more than you expect.
+It’s far easier to manage your AWS Kubernetes clusters if you use the free

 How much does it cost to run Kubernetes on AWS?